Hidden in Pixels I: Discovery of dual "little red dots" indicates excess clustering on kilo-parsec scales: Results: dual LRD candidates

-Our understanding of the SEDs of LRDs is still uncertain, particularly the strength of the galaxy and AGN contributions to each SED component.
-This SED fitting is an extreme case where we assume that the SEDs are only composed of AGN components; therefore, we only use the estimated value of $z_{\rm photo}$ in this paper and not the other SED parameters.
-For component \#2 in CW-A6-19978 and CW-B2-4383, which are only detected at longer wavelengths (F277W, F444W, and F770W), we use upper limits to the photometry for the F115W and F150W filters.

-In addition to SED fitting with a QSO model, we also use brown dwarfs (BDs) templates to remove their potential contamination following the method in \cite{Akins2024}.
-We construct a comprehensive grid of models spanning a broad parameter space.
-We include three models: cloudy-atmosphere models in chemical equilibrium (Sonora-Diamondback; $T\sim900\mathchar`-2400\,{\rm K}$; \citealt{Morely2024}), cloud-free models in chemical equilibrium (Sonora-Bobcat; $T\sim200\mathchar`-1300\,{\rm K}$; \citealt{Marley2021}) and disequilibrium (ElfOwl; $T\sim300\mathchar`-1000\,{\rm K}$; \citealt{Mukherjee2024}), and low-metallicity models (LOWZ; $\left[{\rm M/H}\right] = -1$; \citealt{Meisner2021}).
-The grid explores a range of temperatures ($T=200\mathchar`-2400\,{\rm K}$), surface gravities ($g\sim100\mathchar`-3160~{\rm cm~s^{-2}}$), and metallicities ($\left[{\rm M/H}\right] =$ $-1$, $-0.5$, and $0$).
-We compare the $\chi^2$ of the best-fit BD templates with $\chi^2$ of the best-fit QSO model.
-The best-fit model SEDs are shown in dashed lines in figure~\ref{fig;sed_fitting}.
-The $\chi^2$ with the QSO model are significantly lower than those for the BD fits, and the BD templates are inconsistent with the observed photometry.
+The final inferred parameters from our analysis are summarized in table\,\ref{tab:dual_LRD} and \ref{tab:dual_LRD_spec}.
+The best-fit model SEDs from LRD model and BD templates are shown in solid and dashed lines in figure\,\ref{fig:sed_fitting}.
+The $\chi^2$ with the LRD model are significantly lower than those for the BD fits, and the BD templates are inconsistent with the observed photometry.
 Therefore, we conclude that these objects are not BDs.
-Detailed analysis and discussion of each candidate are described in the following subsections.
+Detailed results on each candidate are described in the following subsections.